-Kulanu raises awareness and support for emerging communities through education, research, networking, fundraising, and publications about their histories and traditions.
+Kulanu raises awareness and support for these communities - many of whom have long been disconnected from the worldwide Jewish community - through education, research, networking, fundraising, and publications about their histories and traditions.
 Our connections help 'all of us' enrich our Jewish lives.

-Watch this 5-minute video and follow the links above to learn more about Kulanu's work:
+Watch this 5-minute video and follow the links below to learn more about Kulanu's work:

 Who are we?